typography-interaction-2526/typography-interaction-2526.github.io/content/topic/images/index.md

 </svg>
 ```

-In addition to being our only vector/scaleable format, SVGs have another trick up their sleeve.
+In addition to being our only vector/scaleable format, SVG&NoBreak;s have another trick up their sleeve.
 You can use the files as a `src`, like all the examples above—but their code can also be included directly into your HTML.
 This is called *inlining* (though some folks say *embedding*):
 <!-- .add-before--3 -->

 <figure